 I tuck the tripod between my legs and try to squeeze into the back row of a Dalla Dalla, as we start our journey to Sidai Designs near the City Center of Arusha.
 We are going to meet the founders and workers of the fair trade project.
 The traffic is still ok at this time of the day.
 The ticket guy of the mini bus whistles and calls for any possible client along the road who might want to join the ride.
 Doesn’t matter the vehicle is packed already.
 I shrink into my seat and enjoy the authentic journey.

 Arusha is a city in the North of Tanzania.
 When there are no clouds one can see Mount Meru on the horizon.
-Tanzania is home for more than 120 distinct ethnic groups and tribes.
+Tanzania is home for more than 120 distinct ethnic groups.
 The Maasai are for sure the most well known in and abroad of Tanzania, because of their significant and colourful traditional dresses with lots of beaded jewellery, stretched earlobes and the amazing hairdos of their warriors.
 Today the Maasai usually live a semi-nomadic lifestyle in the scrublands of North Tanzania and South Kenia.
 But it is also very usual to pass by a Maasai warrior in the middle of a city.

 Sidai Designs is located on a peaceful property off the main road.
 As soon as we reach the gate, we find ourselves in a green garden with flowers and trees that provide some shadow against the white sun.
 There are three buildings that host the office, the shop and the workshops for the permanent beadwork staff.
 Eszter, the founder of Sidai Designs is welcoming us.
 Her colleague Rebecca shows us around and explains everything.